krishnabu/food-dropper/README.md

         -npm install<br>

 # Running the Project
+Before running the project the Allow CORS: Access-Control-Allow-Origin extension should be ON in the Browser<br>
 --Client-Side<br>
     -To start the project on the client side, navigate to the client directory and run:<br>
       terminal<br>